 At the November 2009 and December 2009 meetings, the Board of Regents approved the conceptual framework for graduate level clinically rich principal preparation pilot programs.
-The Board of Regents adopted the proposed amendment, as an emergency measure, at its May 2010 meeting.
+The Board of Regents adopted the proposed amendment, as an emergency measure, at its May and July 2010 meetings.